strikles/atac-data/messages/email/neurorights_en.md

 These individuals present themselves as **artists of human degradation**, **social stratification** and **self-inflicted harm**, with vibro-tactile and sonic payloads of **"kisses of death"** distorted, amplified and delivered to the brain mass of their victims, establishing simulated Van Gogh syndrome, synthetic pain, tongue and jaw articulation, cyber-sodomy, sexual sabotage in males (vibrotactile torture to induce forced contractions to the perineum) and sexual abuse in women (possibly resulting in Stockholm syndrome) as common in our society!

-They entertain themselves attempting to nurture addiction with synthetic pain, establishing cyber-sodomy as standard extrajudicial sentences, to force the victim to seek relief and complete issued tasks by abusing the photo-acoustic and thermo-acoustic effects.
+They entertain themselves attempting to nurture addiction with synthetic pain, establishing cyber-sodomy as standard extrajudicial sentences, to force the victim to seek relief and complete tasks issued by abusing the photo-acoustic and thermo-acoustic effects.
 Some are linked to Portuguese celebrities you may know:

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/musicians/musicians.gif"></p>

-The CM-93 group and criminal associates are responsible for turning my father into a cripple in a tantrum of coercing psychiatric care that lasts since 1993.
+The CM-93 group and criminal associates are responsible for turning my father into a cripple in a tantrum of preying upon ignorance and confusion whilst drawing synthetic states of psychosis and articulating my tongue to coerce psychiatric care that lasts since 1993.
 They go as far as simulating Van Gogh syndrome by throwing a ball at a wall and replicating the momentum transfer upon impact, by abusing bio-photonics to deliver the noxious payloads to the head of their victims, to simulate Van Gogh syndrome.

-This is combined with other phenomena in order to get me to talk to myself such as NFCC and echolalia and other methodologies that could be used in the field of **silent speech interfaces** to address speech impediments.
+This is combined with other phenomena in order to get me to talk to myself such as **NFCC** and **echolalia** and other methodologies that could be used in the field of **silent speech interfaces** to address speech impediments.
 Instead it is used to get people to talk to themselves as a humiliation protocol.

-This "blue whale suicide game" was forced upon me and my family by alumni of Colegio Militar and criminal associates in 1993, and it lasts to this day, trying to force me to return to Portugal, where they systematically direct violence to my parents as an extrajudicial sentence, stating they "failed to educate me" for calling school too much when I was a teenager, but reality is significantly different...
+This **"blue whale suicide game"** was forced upon me and my family by alumni of Colegio Militar and criminal associates in 1993, and it lasts to this day, trying to force me to return to Portugal, where they systematically direct violence to my parents as an extrajudicial sentence, stating they **"failed to educate me" for calling school too much when I was a teenager**, but reality is significantly different...

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/golgota.png"></p>

-The CM-93 group exacted Cybertorture by abusing biophotonics instead of social media or chat apps to bypass physical ban and issue tasks to be completed such as answering questions in catholic faith trials with the intent of passing me as a megalomaniac schizophrenic.
-The tasks varied from repeating phrases to others, answering questions and helping towards drafting legislation towards crime prevention by completing tasks preceded by lectures on the process of drafting and passing legislation.
+The CM-93 group exacted Cybertorture by abusing bio-photonics instead of social media or chat apps to bypass physical ban and issue tasks to be completed such as answering questions in catholic faith trials with the intent of passing me as a megalomaniac schizophrenic, repeating phrases to others and helping towards drafting legislation towards crime prevention by completing tasks preceded by lectures on the process of drafting and passing legislation.

 This was followed by attempting to sabotage my catholic confirmation rite, attacking my sexuality with GAYDAR tests, attempting to turn me against my family, the catholic church, and the police and attempting to pass me as a schizophrenic homophobe who did not know was bisexual as preparation for a long term sentence of simulated paranoid schizophrenia, after repeating in private a phrase my mother said about Paulo Portas to a colleague, leading to frustration and me choosing to study abroad to escape the abuse.